NicholasTing/ALDS/README.md

 2. Try to post at least once a week.
 3. Try to provide self-documenting code, and useful comments.
 4. CPP or Python usually

+Reality:
+1. Sorry, have not been doing much revision lately.
+Have been busy and I am going to try my best to update it soon*.